puppetlabs-toy-chest/puppet-in-docker-examples/photonos/README.md

 This will first download the `vmware/photon` box.
-Once downloaded, a VM will be started, and once up and running the Docker daemon will be aenbled and started on the running VM.
+Once downloaded, a VM will be started, and once up and running the Docker daemon will be enabled and started on the running VM.
 With that out of the way the provisioner will launch three Puppet-in-Docker containers:

 1. A persistent Puppet Server running on PhotonOS